In this article you will learn:

 Additionally, as you intervene in other areas like healing your thyroid, your adrenals or your digestive center, your body will make changes and undoubtedly need more

 nutrition.
 These fluctuations are normal, but they may impact your sleep one way or another.
 The thyroid consumes a lot of resources for example, and as you regain whole body iodine sufficiency (I discuss this in my book) it will burn through calcium and magnesium which in turn may reduce the quality of your sleep temporarily until you change your dose.

-Regular testing, taking high-quality supplements, knowing the story of your genes and having a healthy center to process all of the nutrition are the key strategies.
-In this article I discuss some specific supplements, but here I want to point out just how many nutrients are involved with creating what we perceive to be such a simple process:
+Regular testing, taking high-quality supplements, knowing the story of your genes and having a healthy digestive center to process all of the nutrition are key strategies.
+In this article I discuss many specific supplements for sleep, but here I want to point out just how many nutrients are involved with creating what we perceive to be such a simple process:

 1. Calcium helps process tryptophan into melatonin,(1,2) lowers blood pressure(3) and

 contributes to deep sleep cycles based on animal research.(4,5,6) If you have low

 calcium, you’ll have more sleep disturbances and a harder time falling asleep.